Research Results at PCRC (2015-2020)

 ◆Highlights of Research Results from AY 2018

-Akiho Shibata, Leilei Zou, Nikolas Sellheim, Marzia Scopelliti eds., Emerging Legal Orders in the Arctic: The Role of Non-Arctic Actors, from Routeledge, Forthcoming in May 2019.
+Akiho Shibata, Leilei Zou, Nikolas Sellheim, Marzia Scopelliti eds., Emerging Legal Orders in the Arctic: The Role of Non-Arctic Actors, from Routeledge, April 2019.
 This book is based on the outcomes of PCRC 3rd Symposium on "The Role of Non-Arctic States / Actors in the Arctic Legal Order-Making", held in December 2017.
 The book combines the expertise of academics and practitioners in the fields of international law and Arctic governance, uniquely focusing on Asian actors in the Arctic legal order-making.
 The resulting study is a fascinating insight into the interplay between non-Arctic actors and the Arctic legal order, and will be invaluable to academics in the field of Arctic and international law.

 Osamu Inagaki and Akiho Shibata eds., Towards an International Legal Order for the Arctic, in Japanese, from Toshindo, November 2018.
 This book is based on the outcomes of PCRC 2nd Symposium on "The Future Design of the Arctic Ocean Legal Order", held in July 2016.
 The book is organized in 4 Parts, 18 chapters, including contributions from schalrs, both from natural and social science, and practioners in the field of Arctic.
 This book is the first book in Japanese to examine international legal and policy issues in the Arctic comprehensively.

 ◆Highlights of Research Results from AY 2017